parides55/get-to-know-the-b737/README.md

 ## Credits

  ### Media and Content
- - The pictures were taken from Google search
+ - The images were taken from Google search.
  - THe videos are from https://www.youtube.com/watch?v=liZ0WEEsuz4&list=PPSV and https://www.youtube.com/watch?v=KzmF-AYk81Q&list=PPSV.
  - The pictures for aircraft dimensions and the data in the technical table were taken from the Fligth Crew Operation Manual (FCOM) of the aircraft.
 - The content of the history section was found in https://en.wikipedia.org/wiki/Boeing_737